Loading...

 1. Retrieved Courses from your LMS and link them to their respective Course Offers in Wisenet

-2. Sync changes that occurs in your LMS Courses to auto-update in your Wisenet Course Offers, such as: Course Name, Course Start and End Dates
+2. Sync changes that occur in your LMS Courses to auto-update in your Wisenet Course Offers, such as: Course Name, Course Start and End Dates

 LEARN MORE: How to Link Elearning Courses to Wisenet Course Offers